Learned Collusion: Conclusion

 The source of the uncertainty may be some exogenous (and persistent) shifts in the value of cooperation, as one then has to identify \textit{when} cooperation is worthy.
 The source of uncertainty may also be endogenous, because it can be that others find, given their observations, and possibly erroneously, that cooperation is not reciprocated hence being cooperative is not worthy.

 This (uncertainty-based) \textit{learning} motivation for history-dependent strategies has rarely been the focus of the repeated game literature,\footnote{This is unlike the reputation literature of course, where learning is central (\citet{fudenberg89}).} mostly for technical reasons: finding optimal strategies is easier when there is no exogenous and persistent uncertainty that affects the payoff structure; equilibria are also simpler to design when the signals about payoffs are public and one focuses on public strategies.
 History-dependence is obtained in equilibrium, but mostly through a well-designed coordination of continuation strategies, rather than as a by-product of individual learning from past data in an uncertain environment.\footnote{With private monitoring, there has been attempts to construct (belief-based) equilibria where players effectively use signals to learn about other's past behavior (\cite{compte94,compte02} and \citet{sekiguchi97}).
 However, most of the literature has followed the belief-free path set by (\citet{piccione02} and \citet{ely02}) to construct finely designed strategies where at coordinated times, most of past history can be ignored (see also \citet{sugaya22}).
-These papers rely on player' sharing a common clock to coordinate play and adjust incentives. }
+These papers rely on player' sharing a common clock to coordinate play and adjust incentives.}

-The algorithmic perspective, and this work, depart from the classic approach to repeated games.
-They do so (i) by \textit{incorporating some exogenous uncertainty} -- assuming an exogenous probability of experimentation at any stage, and (ii) by \textit{precluding the use of perfectly coordinated strategies} -- assuming that behavior may only be conditioned on private statistics about one's own past payoffs.
+The algorithmic perspective departs from the classic approach to repeated games.
+It incorporates\textit{ }some exogenous uncertainty (assuming an exogenous probability of experimentation at any stage), and it precludes the use of perfectly coordinated strategies (assuming that behavior may only be conditioned on private statistics about one's own past payoffs).
+These assumptions justify that players would wish to learn from past experience, but the characterization of optimal strategies (i.e., Bayesian learning) is not addressed.
+The approach assumes a specific learning rule, such as Q-learning.

-One drawback of these assumptions of course is that the latter restriction (the dependence on private summary statistics of past payoffs) makes the characterization of optimal strategies particularly difficult.
-One way to bypass this difficulty is to forget about optimality altogether and assume that players use strategies (such as the Q-learning automaton) that are known to be well-adapted to simple bandit problems where player's behavior have no influence on the others' behavior.\footnote{Or where the influence is directly observable and summarized by a public state variable.} This has been the path followed so far by the algorithmic literature, with the major finding that although naive Q-learning is generally suboptimal when one's behavior actually has a long-run influence on others', it may nevertheless help players sustain significant levels of cooperation.